siph/blog/_posts/05/2023-02-28-have-you-heard-the-good-news.md

+---
+layout: post
-# Hi There!
-Have You Heard The Good News About Our Lord And Saviour Nix?
+title:  "Hi There!
+Have You Heard The Good News About Our Lord And Saviour Nix?"
+date:   2023-02-28 18:47:33 -0700
+categories: linux nixos programming systems
+---

 It seems like there is a lot of buzz lately around Nix and NixOS.
 It keeps popping up more and more as a topic of discussion, especially with software